TUDelftNAS/Delftvisor/design/design.md

  - 7 bits switch

 Switch VLAN tag: (must be followed by Port VLAN Tag)
- - type = 00 (switch message)
+ - type = 0 (switch message)
- - 13 bits switch
+ - 14 bits switch

-Port VLAN tag: (must be followed by )
+Port VLAN tag: (followed by tenant packet)
- - type = 01 (port output message)
+ - type = 1 (port output message)
- - 13 bits port
+ - 7 bits port

-Shared link VLAN tag:
- - type = 10 (shared link message)
- - 13 bits slice id
+ - 7 bits slice

+Shared link VLAN tag is a port VLAN Tag with port-id=port-max

-Topology discovery tag: (must be followed by Port VLAN Tag)
+Topology discovery tag is a port VLAN Tag with slice-id=slice-max, followed by a SwitchVLANTag.
- - type = 11 (topology discovery message)
- - 13 bits switch id
+The order is inverted so the packet can be detected by the slice id while still containing all information.

 The output action need to be rewritten to add the tag if necessary.
 For this purpose is reactively a group table entry created with type indirect for each slice/switch/port combination.